 The castle was situated on a high, rocky promontory, situated southwards towards the waters of Cardigan Bay.
 Steep and inaccessible cliffs provided protection, especially on the southern and eastern sides, where they fell straight into the bay, but also the western slopes were characterized by large falls.
 The only relatively convenient access road could lead from the north, along quite narrow paths formed among rocky slopes.
 There, at the base of the hill, the approach to the castle was secured with wooden and earth fortifications.

 It is assumed that the oldest, Welsh part of the castle, built by Llywelyn ap Iorwerth, was later the upper (inner) ward.
-It consisted of a polygonal circumference of the defensive walls 5.3 meters high to the level of the wall-walk and with a parapet 2.1 meters high, 1.8 meters thick, closing the inner ward 30 x 27 meters, to which a powerful gatehouse led from the north, inspired by Norman constructions.
+It consisted of a polygonal circumference of the defensive walls 5.3 meters high to the level of the wall-walk and with a parapet 2.1 meters high, 1.8 meters thick in the ground floor, closing the inner ward 30 x 27 meters, to which a powerful gatehouse led from the north, inspired by Norman constructions.
 The entire plan of the core of Criccieth Castle resembled the Montgomery Castle built in the same period, known to Llywelyn from two sieges conducted by him.